lindonroberts/academic-website/content/authors/admin/_index.md

 - (Jul-21) Interviewed by Channel 9 National News about projections for Australia's COVID-19 vaccine rollout: [video here](https://www.youtube.com/watch?v=9CHHjuBWOXs)
 - (Jun-21) Delighted to be announced as the first prize winner of the [20th IMA Leslie Fox Prize for Numerical Analysis](https://ima.org.uk/awards-medals/ima-leslie-fox-prize-numerical-analysis/) for my recent paper on [scalable DFO](https://arxiv.org/abs/2102.12016)!
 Watch the video of my talk [here](https://www.youtube.com/watch?v=CS2QBTwR8-4).
 - (Jun-21) New paper submitted, *Does Model Calibration Reduce Uncertainty in Climate Projections?*, led by [Simon Tett](https://www.research.ed.ac.uk/en/persons/simon-tett) (University of Edinburgh).
 The study shows that performing structured parameter tuning of climate models helps to significantly reduce the uncertainties in their predictions.
 It also shows that my [DFO-LS](https://github.com/numericalalgorithmsgroup/dfols) code is an effective solver for parameter fitting of climate models.
 Preprint coming soon!
-- (May-21) Very happy to be shortlisted for the [IMA Leslie Fox Prize for Numerical Analysis](https://ima.org.uk/awards-medals/ima-leslie-fox-prize-numerical-analysis/) for my recent paper on [scalable DFO](https://arxiv.org/abs/2102.12016).
-I will be talking about my work at the [Fox Prize event on 21 June](https://ima.org.uk/16899/20th-ima-leslie-fox-prize-event/).

 [News archive]({{< ref "news/archive.md" >}})